pedropablosilvaa/cheat-sheet-dev/Containers/kubernetes.md

 kompose convert -c
 ```

-and then run the manifiest that was created in previous step.
-Replace the current yamls with your owns manifiest files.
+and then run the manifest that was created in previous step.
+Replace the current yamls with your owns manifest files.

 ```bash
  kubectl apply -f web-tcp-service.yaml,redis-leader-service.yaml,redis-replica-service.yaml,web-deployment.yaml,redis-leader-deployment.yaml,redis-replica-deployment.yaml